 Toilets near the start/finish area.

-Location of startThe run starts on the grass meadow to left of parking near the pavilion.
+Location of startThe event starts on the concrete bridge to left of parking lot near the pavilion.

 Getting there on footWinan’s Meadow is approximately halfway along North Franklintown Road between Hilton Parkway and North Forest Park Avenue.
-It can also be reached on foot from the east or west via the marked Gwynn’s Falls Trail route from the Inner Harbour or the I-70 Park & Ride.
+It can also be reached on foot from the east or west via the marked Gwynn’s Falls “GF” Trail route from the Inner Harbour or the I-70 Park & Ride.